franciscohermida/xstate-workflow/README.md

 Each workflow "run cycle" is assigned a unique ID.
 We use this ID to intentionally introduce non-determinism into our steps (the opposite of what is suggested in the best practices section) and dynamically decide which step to run using the xstate machine.

+In this current machine, the steps could be deterministic because they only get executed once.
+But I'm experimenting this thinking of more complex machines where you can have states repeating which would mean steps repeating.
+You can decide if it is deterministic or not depending on your use case.

 Ideally, the workflow would pause until an event with a payload wakes it up.
 Unfortunately, this feature is not yet available, though it appears to be coming soon according to the [changelog](https://developers.cloudflare.com/changelog/2025-01-15-workflows-more-steps/).

 For now, the workaround is to receive the payload at a custom worker endpoint, save it in KV or Durable Object storage, and then resume the workflow so it can check for the payload from the storage.